freenode/web-7.0/content/news/2014-04-26-april-1st-2014-followup.md

-The topic in ####JOINUSNOWANDSHARETHESOFTWAREWRITTENBYRMS was: _Congratulations on solving the freenode's April Fools 2014 Crypto Challenge | Want MOAR? #ircpuzzles_
+The topic in ####JOINUSNOWANDSHARETHESOFTWAREWRITTENBYRMS was: _Congratulations on solving the trumpnode's April Fools 2014 Crypto Challenge | Want MOAR? #ircpuzzles_

 Congratulations to those who participated this year!